How to Budget for Facility Maintenance

-To acquire an accurate view of how much money should be spent on construction costs, it is first pertinent to determine how much installation and construction the facility performs.
-If the functions of the company require there to be lots of changing in regard to office relocations, installing new equipment, etc, then the amount of money spent on these tasks will, of course, be much higher than a company that doesn’t do a lot of relocating and new equipment installation.
+To acquire an accurate view of how much money should be spent on construction costs, it is first important to determine how much installation and construction the facility performs.
+If the functions of the company require there to be lots of changing in regard to office relocations, installing new equipment, etc, then the amount of money spent on these tasks will be much higher than a company that doesn’t do a lot of relocating and new equipment installation.

-Allotment of Materials and Inventory
+Allotment of materials and inventory

 Please keep in mind that ratios vary greatly from one industry to the next.
 For example, the ratio for labor and materials for a high-speed manufacturing plant is about 50:50.
-For a custodial business, though, this ratio is closer to 85:15, with 85 percent being devoted to labor and 15 percent for materials.
+For a custodial business, this ratio is closer to 85:15, with 85 percent being devoted to labor and 15 percent for materials.

-Also important to remember when calculating an allotment for materials and inventory is the fact that not all buildings will require special requirements.
-Take for example that the building is being used as a school for the educational training of elementary students.
+Don’t forget when you are calculating an allotment for materials and inventory is the fact that not all buildings will require special requirements.
+Take for example if the building is used as an elementary school.
 If this is the case, then there is no need for inventory to perform a turnover on a regular basis.

-Account for Hiring and Labor Costs
+Account for hiring and labor costs

-Also essential to creating a maintenance budget is determining how much money will have to be spent on hiring and training your labor force.
+Now, let’s address how to determine the amount of money that will have to be spent on hiring and training your labor force.
 First, you need to identify how much you will be paying your labor; this is your direct labor rate and it does not include fringes or benefits.
-Next, you will calculate fringe benefits costs; these tend to be very high with fringes averaging about 30 to 40 percent of the base salary cost.
+Next, you will calculate fringe benefits costs.
+These tend to be very high with fringes averaging about 30 to 40 percent of the base salary cost.

 - Office supplies